RuralInformatics/ruralinformatics.github.io/index.md

 ## Introduction

-Despite almost a quarter of the world’s population living in rural areas, ruralfocused CSCW makes up a tiny fraction of published CSCW research and design.
+Despite almost a quarter of the world’s population living in rural areas, rural focused CSCW makes up a tiny fraction of published CSCW research and design.
 When CSCW work does focus on the rural there are issues with the way rurality is identified and understood and limitations in the approaches to research and design in rural contexts.
 Building on a recent increased interest in rural informatics, which has drawn on social science scholarship to take stock of previous rural research and set an agenda for rural